raaji1981/jenkinspipeline/README.md

-this for practise  test for github hook
+amith kumar this for practise  test for github hook
 ************************************************************